-Joining ABT begins a partnership between ABT and the sending church.
+Joining All-Nations begins a partnership between us and the sending church.
 Therefore this reference form is the first step in the application process.
 The applicant will not formally apply until we have received this form and potentially discussed it with you.